 And who is Bartimaeus, you ask?
 Why, a certain Mr. John Oliver of course!

-Running parallel is Ptolemy’s Alexandria of 124 BC, an ancient civilisation where Bartimaeus is Rekhyt, where human and djinni are for the first time on friendly terms.
+Running parallel is Ptolemy’s Alexandria of 124 BC, an ancient civilisation where Bartimaeus is Rekhyt, where humans and djinni are for the first time on friendly terms.
 The endeavour that begins with Ptolemy writing Apocrypha ends successfully 2000 years later when Nathaniel and Bartimaeus reside in one body and fight as two powers in perfect unison.
-Above all, Alexandria reminds us that some ideas transcend time, that people come and ago, civilisations rise and fall; but the world moves as it always must.
+Above all, Alexandria reminds us that some ideas transcend time, that people come and go, and civilisations rise and fall, but the world moves as it always must.
 Britain has seen the height of civilisational glory.
 Will Brexit mark its absolute fall?
 And what will this endeavour conclude in?

 J.K Rowling said: I don’t think I’ve ever wanted magic more.